department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

        Reference: [Forward Proxy Addresses](https://vfs.atlassian.net/wiki/spaces/CLOUD/pages/2263449831/Guide+API+Hostname+Status).
   - For requests that vets-api makes to itself, the endpoints need to change to the new, environment-specific *platform-api.va.gov hostname.
   - Host references that don’t make network requests should remain unchanged.
+  - In one case, vets-api makes calls to Lighthouse servers directly.
+For this purpose we set up an additional fwdproxy port (`4494`) that points from the DSVA staging environment to Lighthouse's sandbox server at `blue.lab.lighthouse.va.gov`

 ## **Design**